Contact

 Training Sites

-Providence Care Hospital has a 60 bed rehabilitation unit in the rehabilitation/geriatric/complex care/mental health hospital setting.
+Providence Care Hospital is a subacute hospital that includes rehabilitation, geriatrics, complex medical, palliative care, and mental health.
+Within this hospital, there are 60 rehabilitation bed across 2 units.
 There are outpatient clinics, an EMG lab, and a full complement of allied health care professionals.
 This new state of the art health care facility is the site of all inpatient and outpatient rehabilitation services since April 2017.
-This new site has significantly enhanced the clinical, education and research experiences of residents.
+This new site has significantly enhanced the clinical, education, and research experiences of residents.

-Kingston Health Sciences Centre-SITE: Hotel Dieu Hospital, Kingston–medicine, surgery, neurology and pediatric ambulatory clinics.
+Kingston Health Sciences Centre, Hotel Dieu Hospital site, Kingston: medicine, surgery, neurology and pediatric ambulatory clinics.

-Kingston Health Sciences Centre-SITE: Kingston General Hospital–acute-care inpatient services.
+Kingston Health Sciences Centre, Kingston General Hospital site: acute-care inpatient services.

 University of Ottawa (Affiliation Agreements) for 1 block Pediatric Rehabilitation rotation at the Children’s Hospital of Eastern Ontario (CHEO) and 1 block of Prosthetics and Orthotics.